LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/visitor-behavior.md

 Identify consumers based on a predefined browsing pattern within your website or mobile.
 The flow, which is a series of at least two steps taken by the consumer, can be defined in two ways:

 * Web engagements can be defined by page (URL/title) or by the section on your webpage (engagement attributes)
+* Mobile engagements can be defined by sections (engagement attributes) only

   **Note:** the definition of a page can be an exact URL or a URL containing a specific word or a regular expression (advanced)

-* Mobile engagements can be defined by sections (engagement attributes) only

 Within a flow, it is possible to mark whether each step is required or not.
 If a step is not required, this allows the flow to have multiple routes.
-Engagements can be triggered when a consumer either abandons or revisits a defined flow; when a consumer abandons a flow, they do not complete all the steps of the flow (and navigate elsewhere on the site), when they revisit a flow, they go back one or more steps in the defined flow (backflow).
+Engagements can be triggered when a consumer either abandons or revisits a defined flow.
+When a consumer abandons a flow, they do not complete all the steps of the flow (and navigate elsewhere on the site), when they revisit a flow, they go back one or more steps in the defined flow (backflow).
 You can find further information on targeting according to flow below.

 ![](/img/behavior 1.png)